Last Updated on October 9, 2023 by Editorial Team

 - Timely assessment: Assessing from time to time and creating tests to compel students to revisit learned concepts often

 - Designing rich mathematical tasks: Various topics or types of problems need the implementation of more than one math skill.
 Designing assignments so that students get to do rich mathematical tasks can improve students’ mathematical thinking.
 It includes problem-solving tasks, and meaningfully distributed practice.

 Challenges in meeting math goals

-Lack of visualization ability is big hindrance in learning high school’s math topics.
+Lack of visualization ability is a big hindrance in learning high school math topics.
 Students may crack numbers but if they find it difficult to draw inferences, they may not be able to provide solutions as expected.
 It arises due to little interest or limited intellectual curiosity.

-Lack of interest in subject may also manifest as difficulty in attaining math goals.
-The high school students may find subject too confusing.
-They may show signs of chronic slowness or lateness, or need of more practice to learn and apply math concepts.
-The timeliness in achieving goals can get affected due to this issue.
+Lack of interest in the subject may also manifest as difficulty in attaining math goals.
+High school students may find the subject too confusing.
+They may show signs of chronic slowness or lateness, or need more practice to learn and apply math concepts.
+The timeliness in achieving goals can be affected due to this issue.